mgp123/mgp123.github.io/_posts/2021-10-5-information-theory-notes.md

 Any shorter tree can be created by iteratively removing leaves from a full tree in the following way:

 - removing 2 leaves with the same parent.
 This changes the sum by $$2^{-(\text{ depth } x - 1)} -2 \cdot 2^{-\text{ depth } x } = 0$$
-- removing a leaf whose parent is of degree 2.
+- removing a leaf whose parent has no other children.
 This changes the sum by $$-2^{-\text{ depth } x }$$

-As a corollary, if the sum is strictly less than 1 then it must have some node of degree 1.
+As a corollary, if the sum is strictly less than 1 then it must have some node with a single child.